zigitar/mcp-boilerplate/README.md

 });
 ```

 You can create different paid tools with different Stripe products by creating additional price IDs in your Stripe dashboard and passing them as environment variables.
+Note: Currently, only Stripe subscription products are supported for paid tools.

 ### What Happens When a Free User Tries a Paid Tool